TrentSJohnson/Categorical-Feature-Exploration/README.md

 # Categorical-Feature-Exploration
-A exploration of a fake dataset to get experience with categorical variables https://www.kaggle.com/c/cat-in-the-dat
+An exploration of a fake dataset to get experience with categorical variables and different embedding techniques https://www.kaggle.com/c/cat-in-the-dat